Janowoj/simple-components/README.md

 // Refactor the simple CounterPage to use useReducer.

 // useReducer is a different way of handling state inside of a component.

+###### useState vs useReducer:

+// useState is absolutely fine hook to use whenever a component needs state.

+// useReducer:
+- is a different way of handling state inside of a component
+- produces the state
+- changing this state makes component rerender
+- useful when you have several different CLOSELY-RELATED pieces of state (e.g. valueToAdd and count)
+- useful when FUTURE state values depend on the current state (e.g. incrementing a counter)

+###### Conventions of useState and useReducer:

+// useState:
+count, setCount (state - number) valueToAdd, setValueToAdd (state - number)

+Each piece of state defines as a SEPARETE VARIABLE.

+// useReducer:

+{
+    count: 10,
+    valueToAdd: 20
+}
+(state - object)

+// All state for the whole component defined in a SINGLE OBJECT.

+// If we want to figure out what a current state is, we can use simply console.log(state).